 Stroll through the world’s largest flower gardens

-From 22 March to 13 May, the Keukenhof Gardens in Lisse come alive with a spectacular show of blossoms.
+In spring, the Keukenhof Gardens in Lisse come alive with a spectacular show of blossoms.
 The special theme for this year’s event is ‘Romance in Flowers’ and includes a huge rose show featuring hundreds of red roses as well as a special tulip mosaic with around 50,000 bulbs.
 Special activities for kids, exhibitions, events and performances will ensure the whole family finds something special to do during the flower season.

 Get a different view from the water